 How hard is the coronavirus second wave hitting in Europe?

-Hospitals in Europe are filling up amid a resurgent tide of coronavirus infections and deaths lashing the continent's emergency wards.
+Hospitals in Europe are filling up amid a resurgent tide of coronavirus infections and deaths flooding the continent's emergency wards.

 Several countries are in partial lockdowns, with many hoping that restrictions will begin to have an effect as intensive care units fill up.